Find out what employers are looking for.

 (21 hours, 2 weeks)

-This course is accredited for 14 hours of training required by Family Mediation Canada (FMC) for the Cert.FRM designation
+This course is accredited for 14 hours of training required by Family Mediation Canada (FMC) for the Cert.FRM designation.

 Instructors

-Meet our industry-expert Instructors.
+Meet our industry-expert instructors.

 Click here to read an interview on our blog with Mary Joseph

-She has been a guest lecturer at numerous educational institutions and societies including The Canadian Bar Association, Osgoode Hall Law School, University of Toronto as well as the Learned Society and Mensa International.
-Prior to being called to the bar, Mary tried out a variety of professions including Police Officer, Immigration Border Examining Officer, Industrial Firefighter, Private Investigator as well as several other service sector professions before committing to a lifelong practice of law.
+Prior to being called to the bar, Mary tried out a variety of professions, including police officer, immigration border examining officer, industrial firefighter and private investigator as well as several other service sector professions before committing to a lifelong practice of law.
 She is also a former board member of the Elizabeth Fry Society.

 Mary holds a college diploma from Niagara College, Bachelor of Arts from Brock University, a Juris Doctor from Osgoode Hall Law School and Masters of Divinity from Victoria University at University of Toronto.